 “I purchased 350 dollars of product, I wasn't sure how they would react with my skin and asked if I could bring them back off I had any troubles and was told I had 2 weeks.
 I went home and got hives from their product.
 I went back the next day and was told that they do not do refunds and they showed my receipt which said no refunds even though they verbally told me I could take it back.”

-Here’s the pros and cons of Introstem as a brand in our opinion.
+Here are the pros and cons of Introstem in our opinion:

 - Effective ingredients